 Disney Cruise Line is considered a premium cruise compared to other family friendly cruise lines like Carnival, Royal Caribbean and Norwegian.
 It's obvious that Disney cruise ships are full of fun features for children and adults but the pricing difference also translates into things that might not appear initially obvious like menus quality.

-The good news there are ways to make that dream Disney cruise more affordable.There are TONS of pricing variables when it comes to booking a Disney cruise...date of sailing, number of nights at sea, ports of call, type of cabin etc. As a REALLY GENERAL "ball park" average price for a week at sea with Disney, parents can expect to pay just around $1000 per person.
-That's about $150 per person/per night night at sea.
+The good news there are ways to make that dream Disney cruise more affordable.There are TONS of pricing variables when it comes to booking a Disney cruise...date of sailing, number of nights at sea, ports of call, type of cabin etc. As a REALLY GENERAL "ball park" a Disney Cruise costs between $150 - $300 per person/per night night at sea.
 To confirm advance reservations on a Disney Cruise, you will need to make a 20% deposit.
-So let's say a family of 4 is sailing at that average price of $1000 per person, Disney would require an $800 initial deposit on their $4000 cruise.
 Final payment for your cruise is due 75-90 days prior to sailing.
 (Final payment on suites - 120 days prior to sailing)

 Still, a Disney Cruise tops the list of many a family's vacation dream.
 So how do you make this happen for your kids without breaking the bank?
 Here are a few tips that will help you to save a boatload on your Disney Cruise....